Search the Omeda Knowledge Base

 Print

-There are few ways you can style Dragon Webforms.
-Some styling can be applied directly to elements already placed on the Dragon form.
-But you can also create HTML and/or CSS outside of Dragon and load this into the UI for use on your form.
+There are few ways you can style forms.
+Some styling can be applied directly to elements already placed on the form.
+But you can also create HTML and/or CSS outside of Form Builder and load this into the UI for use on your form.
 Here is a brief overview of the three methods.

 Add HTML to a static or other element already on the page